 The New York City Department of Transportation (NYCDOT) is developing a comprehensive citywide Smart Truck Management plan to better manage freight in New York City.

 The data being collected and the public and private sector outreach efforts that are underway will provide a better understanding of truck route usage, the needs of shippers and receivers and community concerns.
 With the input from the public and private sector stakeholders, the Department will recommend a series of strategies and actions to improve operations and enhance the economic vitality and quality of life for all New Yorkers.

 The plan support goals of OneNYC , the NYCDOT Strategic Plan 2016: Safe*Green*Smart*Equitable as well as NYC’s Roadmap to 80x50.

 The strategies and actions developed through the Smart Truck Management Plan will be based on the following guiding principles:

-The final plan scheduled to be released in Summer 2018.
+Timeline: The final plan scheduled to be released in 2020.